-If you want to bring in outside entertainment, such as a storyteller, singer, balloon animal expert, storybook character, professional scavenger hunt creator (for older kids), the we-bring-the-petting-zoo-to-you-folks or face painter, get them while you can.
+If you want to bring in outside entertainment, such as a storyteller, singer, balloon animal expert, storybook character, professional scavenger hunt creator (for older kids), the we-bring-the-petting-zoo-to-you-folks or face painters, get them while you can.

 “Ask for references from people who have used those entertainers recently or check their online reputation to make sure they’re reliable, professional and personable,” Samuels says.
 Be sure to ask the entertainers about any setup requirements they may need so you’re fully prepared.

 Whether hand-written, ordered professionally or computer generated through Evite, send an invitation that fits the party theme.
 For kids who are 7 or 8 years old, indicate on the invitations whether parents are invited too so they won’t have to ask if the party is a drop-off.

 Include an RSVP date, as well as both a start time and end time, so parents know when to pick up their kids or how to plan the rest of their day.